-This thesis focuses on developing a pipeline algorithm for detection and yield estimation of melons in agricultural environment using color images acquired from a digital camera mounted on an unmanned aerial vehicle.
+This thesis focuses on developing a pipeline algorithm for detection and yield estimation of melons in the field using color images acquired from a digital camera mounted on an unmanned aerial vehicle.
 The system receives as input an aerial RGB image of a melon field, and the output is a report that includes each melon's location and estimated weight.

-One of the motivations for implementing such system related to the fact that estimating yield production before harvesting is considered as a labor intensive task, since it requires a detailed account of accumulated yield and general yield distribution, in addition to detailed measurements of melon size and location.
+One of the motivations for implementing such a system is related to the fact that estimating yield production before harvesting is considered as a labor intensive task, since it requires a detailed account of accumulated yield and general yield distribution, in addition to detailed measurements of melon size and location.

 The problem of object detection and yield estimation in agricultural environments using computer vision methods has been studied for many decades.
 Promising advancements in deep neural network algorithms have shown impressive performance in solving many problems of object detection.
-However, despite the wide research in this field, only a few commercialized agricultural applications use computer vision based models, that is because detecting objects in the real world scene is considered a difficult task specially in complex and unstructured agricultural environment.
-In addition, much of the published work has focused on improving the accuracy of algorithms to accurately predict the number of fruits within images.
-However, in this work, we try establish a system which will not only predict the number of the fruits but also estimate the actual weight of each fruit.
+However, despite the wide research in this field, only a few commercialized agricultural applications use computer vision based models.
+This is because detecting objects in a real world scene is considered a difficult task and further complicated in the complex and unstructured agricultural environment.
+In addition, much of the published work focused on improving the accuracy of algorithms to accurately predict the number of fruits within images.
+However, in this work, we try establish a system which will not only predict the number of the fruits but will also estimate the actual weight of each fruit.

-For that, two different methods have been developed to achieve the goals mentioned above.
-The first method relies on an algorithm pipeline composed of classical and light CNN algorithm that requires less computational effort.
-The second based on deep learning methods and solve the drawbacks arise from the first method.
-A dedicated experiment was performed in order to acquire data for training both methods.
+Two different methods have been developed.
+The first method relies on an algorithm pipeline composed of a classical and light CNN algorithm that requires less computational effort.
+The second method is based on deep learning methods and solves the drawbacks that rose from the first method.
+A dedicated experiment was performed in order to acquire data for both methods.

 Results show high detection and promising level of yield estimation.
+ADD quantiative results

 The main contribution of this thesis is empirical evidence that the automation of this agriculture task can be obtained using an engineered system.
-With further fine-tuning of the algorithm pipeline, those methods could potentially become productive.
+With further fine-tuning of the algorithm pipeline, these methods could potentially become productive.

 Keywords: Computer vision, Precision agriculture, Fruit detection, deep convolutional neural networks, Yield estimating/prediction, Weight estimating/prediction, Melon